-A classic that never fails, the recipe for a classic and traditional sausage rice with the tastiest!
-You can leave this rice to your liking, more cooked or more sweet.
-It is a rice without complications, but that children and adults enjoy for bringing us those traditional flavors.
+A classic that never fails, the recipe for a classic and traditional sausage rice that's very tasty!
+You can cook this rice to your liking, more done or more saucy.
+It's an uncomplicated rice dish that both kids and adults enjoy because it brings those familiar flavors.

-"Give me more sausages, mommy", the little ones always tell me while I'm distributing.
-The truth is that it is a very complete dish, and you can vary it by adding some vegetables or others depending on the day or what you have in the fridge.
-I bring it to you with few accessories, to keep it simple, but you will see that you can add red or green peppers, carrots, leeks, peas... everything is a plus of flavor, and the important thing is to leave it to your liking.
-To us, just like that, we love it!
-You will see in the recipe a couple of tricks so that delicious rice comes out.
+"Give me more sausages, mommy," the kids always tell me while I'm serving.
+The truth is it's a very complete dish, and you can vary it by adding some vegetables or others depending on the day or what's in the fridge.
+I bring it to you with few additions to keep it simple, but you'll see you can add red or green bell pepper, carrot, leek, peas... everything adds flavor, and the important thing is to leave it to your taste.
+We love it just as it is!
+You'll see a couple of tricks in the recipe to make a delicious rice.

 Simple and tasty, I hope you enjoy it at home as we do.